• istoica a year ago

 also no affiliation and have not tried orbstack

-• istoica 5 hours ago
+• istoica a year ago

 Colima offers the best experience for docker alternative.
 LIMA offers the equivalent of WSL, where both docker and podman are supported.
 I like LIMA a lot as I deal with both, but COLIMA rocks for simplicity.
 I think COLIMA + Container Desktop are perfect replacement on mac for traditional Docker Desktop users.

-• comprev 7 hours ago
+• comprev a year ago

 Colima has been great to support x86 images on Apple Silicon like OracleDB 19, instead of building arm64 images.